ietf-wg-cellar/matroska-specification/diagram.md

 |      | WritingApp       |
 |-------------------------|
 ```
-Figure: Representation of a `Info Element` and its `Child Elements`.
+Figure: Representation of an `Info Element` and its `Child Elements`.

-The `Tracks Elements` tells us the technical details of what is in each track.
-For instance, is it a video, audio or subtitle track?
-What resolution is the video?
-What sample rate is the audio?
-The `Tracks Elements` can store the name, number, unique identifier, language, and type (audio, video, subtitles, etc) of each track.
-The `Tracks Element` also identifies what codec to use to decode the track and has the codec's private data for the track.
+The `Tracks Element` defines the technical details for each track and can store the name, number, unique identifier, language and type (audio, video, subtitles, etc.) of each track.
+For example, the `Tracks Element` MAY store information about the resolution of a video track or sample rate of an audio track.

+The `Tracks Element` MUST identify all the data needed by the codec to decode the data of the specified track.
+However, the data required is contingent on the codec used for the track.
+For example, a `Track Element` for uncompressed audio only requires the audio bit rate to be present.
+A codec such as AC-3 would require that the `CodecID Element` be present for all tracks, as it is the primary way to identify which codec to use to decode the track.

 ```
 +------------------------------------+